EdwardM88/Diy-Automated-irrigation-system/README.md

 # Diy-Automated-irrigation-system
 In this project I created an simple,but very useful irrigation system,with two big modes,manual using an IR remote,an automatic,based on more sensors.
+More details about project are presented in documentation.

 #Functionality of project: